mighty-gerbils/gerbil/README.md

 Gerbil modules are single instantiation, supporting high performance ahead of time compilation and compiled macros.

-## History of Gerbil
-Gerbil has been my private Scheme for many years, evolved out of a set of common macros that i used across different implementations and eventually a full-blown PLT macro language.
-As such I have had multiple backends that work with the Gerbil macro system, but I have elected to base the canonical version of Gerbil on Gambit.

-At the prompting of some friends (they know who they are), who had seen private versions of Gerbil, I decided to release it in public with a clean bootstrap version that bootstraps on gambit with a precompiled version of the macro system and compiler.
-That means that the system is entirely self-hosted in Gambit.

 # License and Copyright

 The source code is distributed with the Gambit license; that means